 adapted from a press release issued by Rockefeller University, 11/16/2001

-Katie Clapp, president of the FRAXA Research Foundation, which largely funded Darnell’s work, and mother of two children with fragile X says, “For the first time, scientists can explain why these children experience certain symptoms.
+Katie Clapp, president of the FRAXA Research Foundation, which largely funded Darnell’s work, and mother of two children with Fragile X says, “For the first time, scientists can explain why these children experience certain symptoms.
 This kind of knowledge is very reassuring to the families of children with the disorder.”

 The research, reported in two papers appearing in the Nov.
 16, 2001 issue of Cell, was conducted by scientists at The Rockefeller University in collaboration with researchers from the Emory University School of Medicine.
 One study was initiated by Darnell, head of the Laboratory of Molecular Neuro-Oncology at Rockefeller, and the other by Stephen T. Warren, Ph.D., an investigator at Emory University School of Medicine and Howard Hughes Medical Institute.

-Fragile X syndrome is the second leading cause of mental retardation after Down syndrome.
+Fragile X syndrome is the second leading cause of intellectual disability after Down syndrome.
 Symptoms include mild to moderate cognitive and behavioral deficits as well as subtle facial malformations.
 In addition, the brain cells, or neurons, of people with the disease have abnormal physical features: their “dendritic spines” – the finger-like projections on the ends of neurons that are required for communication with other neurons – are unusually long and spindly.

 The disease originates when genetic mutations in the FMRP gene, which lies on the X chromosome, cause FMRP not to be produced.
-But unlike the well-studied Down syndrome, which occurs when a portion of a chromosome is duplicated in the womb, much remains unclear about the molecular basis of fragile X syndrome.
+But unlike the well-studied Down syndrome, which occurs when a portion of a chromosome is duplicated in the womb, much remains unclear about the molecular basis of Fragile X syndrome.

 Previously, it was known that FMRP, first identified a decade ago, binds to messenger RNA (mRNA) molecules – which carry genetic information (DNA) from a body cell’s nucleus to its protein-making machinery – yet the specific mRNAs involved as well as the overall purpose of this protein remained elusive.

 Now, the researchers present several important clues, which together suggest that FMRP may turn up or down the production of certain brain proteins by binding to their mRNA molecules, and thus influencing the cell’s protein-making machinery.
 This type of protein regulation is a crucial aspect of every cell’s life, and in the case of brain cells, is essential for learning and memory formation.
-A key feature of the current work is the identification of the specific mRNAs that FMRP binds to, as well as the finding that these molecules are misregulated in the cells of fragile X patients.
+A key feature of the current work is the identification of the specific mRNAs that FMRP binds to, as well as the finding that these molecules are misregulated in the cells of Fragile X patients.

-“We found FMRP binding sites in a population of mRNAs shown to be abnormally regulated in fragile X patients,” says Jennifer Darnell.
+“We found FMRP binding sites in a population of mRNAs shown to be abnormally regulated in Fragile X patients,” says Jennifer Darnell.
 “The proteins coded for by these mRNAs are likely to underlie the problems these patients have.”

 Darnell, a Rockefeller alumna, first became interested in FMRP about five years ago because of its similarity to another RNA-binding protein, Nova, under study in the laboratory of her husband, Robert Darnell.
 She identified the FMRP mRNA targets by first discovering that FMRP recognizes and tightly binds loop-like structures in RNA, called G-quartets, which represent novel human RNA-binding sites.
 This finding is intriguing because these structures, which resemble in appearance loose knots along a string, are typically found in DNA and not RNA; the only known case of these structures existing in RNA is in bacteriophage RNA, where, perhaps not coincidentally, they play a role in mRNA regulation.
 A bacteriophage is a tiny virus that only infects bacteria.

-After searching a computer database of known mRNAs for the G-quartets, she hit upon a significant finding: several of the the mRNAs targeted by FMRP, and their corresponding proteins, play a role in learning and memory, the development of the bones of the face and in the formation of the nervous system – all brain activities involved in fragile X syndrome.
+After searching a computer database of known mRNAs for the G-quartets, she hit upon a significant finding: several of the mRNAs targeted by FMRP, and their corresponding proteins, play a role in learning and memory, the development of the bones of the face and in the formation of the nervous system – all brain activities involved in Fragile X syndrome.

 “Most of the mRNAs we identified as FMRP targets are involved in some aspect of synaptic biology,” says Jennifer Darnell.
 Synapses are the point of contact between neurons, where information is exchanged between the axon of one neuron to the dendrite of a second neuron.